Treatment For Squamous Cell Lung Cancer

 Q: Can squamous cell lung cancer be cured?

 A: In some cases, early-stage squamous cell lung cancer can be cured with surgery, radiation therapy, or a combination of both.
-However, advanced-stage squamous cell lung cancer is often not curable, but treatments can help control the cancer, slow its growth, and improve the patient's quality of life.
+Still, advanced-stage squamous cell lung cancer is often not curable, but treatments can help control the cancer, slow its growth, and improve the patient's quality of life.

 Q: What are the common side effects of treatment for squamous cell lung cancer?